 Global data on Satisfaction with Life.
-Expressed in scores from the
+Expressed in scores from the Diener et al. (1985), Atienza et al. (2000) and Pons et al. (2002).

-Taking into account the means found in each questionnaire and noting that there are marked differences and a decrease in the degree of satisfaction with life, the response categories of the Satisfaction with Life scale are presented (Atienza et al., 2000; Diener et al. al., 1985; Pons et al., 2002) for its interpretation from very dissatisfied, dissatisfied, neutral, satisfied and very satisfied (figure 2), the following can be said: the degrees of satisfaction were better before the pandemic than during .
-Before the pandemic, 55.7% said they felt satisfied, 26.0% very satisfied, while during the pandemic there was a decrease to 45%, and 14.5% according to the categories mentioned in the previous paragraph.
-According to the dissatisfaction scores (very dissatisfied, dissatisfied and neutral), these present low percentages before the pandemic, 0.8%, 2.3% and 13.7%, increasing during the confinement period with 1.5%, 10.7% and 26.7% respectively.
+Taking into account the mean found in each questionnaire and noting that there are marked differences and a decrease in the degree of satisfaction with life, the response categories of the Satisfaction with Life scale are presented (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002) for its interpretation from very dissatisfied, dissatisfied, neutral, satisfied, and very satisfied (Figure 2).
+It can be said that the degrees of satisfaction were better before the pandemic than during the pandemic.
+Before the pandemic, 55.7% said they felt satisfied, 26.0% very satisfied.
+However, during the pandemic, there was a decrease to 45% and 14.5% according to the categories mentioned in the previous paragraph.
+Based on the dissatisfaction scores (very dissatisfied, dissatisfied and neutral), the present low percentages of 0.8%, 2.3%, and 13.7% before the pandemic increases during the confinement period with 1.5%, 10.7% and 26.7%, respectively.